Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Introduction

-The main goal of the proposed approach is to reduce the computational complexity of the KP by subdividing the original/initial problem in two smaller subproblems, at the price of giving up (to some extent) quality of the solution.
-Moreover, using multiple recursive D\&C iterations the initial problem can be decomposed on several subproblems of suitable size (at the price of further deterioration in the solution's quality), in a multilevel scheme, see \textsc{Figures} \ref{Fig Tree Generated by Head-Left Algorithm}, \ref{Fig Tree Generated by Head-Left Algorithm Biased}, \ref{Fig Tree Generated by Balanced Left-Right Algorithm}.
+As a consequence of the KP's relevance, it is natural that any proposed method for solving integer optimization problems: theoretical, empirical or mixed, is usually first tested on a Knapsack Problem.
+This is the case of the present work, where we introduce a Divide and Conquer (D\&C) strategy aimed to solve large instances of the 0-1 Minimization Knapsack Problem \ref{Pblm Integer Problem} below (from now on 0-1 MKP).
+The main goal of the proposed approach is to reduce the computational complexity of the 0-1 MKP by subdividing the original/initial problem in two smaller subproblems, at the price of giving up (to some extent) quality of the solution.
+Moreover, using multiple recursive D\&C iterations the initial problem can be decomposed on several subproblems of suitable size (at the price of further deterioration in the solution's quality), in a multilevel scheme, see \textsc{Figures} \ref{Fig Tree Generated by Head-Left Algorithm}, \ref{Fig Tree Generated by Head-Left Algorithm Biased} and \ref{Fig Tree Generated by Balanced Left-Right Algorithm}.
 The multilevel paradigm is not a metaheuristic in itself, on the contrary, it must act in collaboration with some solution strategy, be it an exact or approximate procedure.
-For the method to be worthy, the loss of quality must lie within an acceptable range.
+For the method to be worthy, the loss of quality vs. the reduction of computational time must lie within an acceptable range.
 Consequently, the present work first introduces the technique, together with several strategies for its implementation.
 Next, the quality is defined using several parameters of efficiency.
-Finally, since no theoretical results can be mathematically shown for measuring the efficiency of the method, we proceed empirically using Monte Carlo simulations and the Law of Large Numbers (see \textsc{Theorem} \ref{Th the Law of Large Numbers} below) to determine which strategy will likely be the best, if the data input of the problem are regarded as random variables with known probabilistic distribution.\\
+Finally, since no theoretical results can be mathematically shown for measuring the efficiency of the method, we proceed empirically using Monte Carlo simulations and the Law of Large Numbers (see \textsc{Theorem} \ref{Th the Law of Large Numbers} below) to identify which strategy will likely be the best, when the data input of the problem are regarded as random variables with known probabilistic distribution.\\